hh-programming-2/programming-2/README.md

 ## 📥 Submitting exercises

-The course has weekly exercises which need to be submitted before the deadline.
+The course has weekly exercises that need to be submitted before the deadline.
 Exercises will be submitted to GitHub.
 Don't hesitate to ask for help with the exercises during the lessons from the teacher or your fellow students.

 ## 📊 Assesment

+> [!CAUTION]
+> Submissions made after the weekly deadline won't earn points, unless discussed otherwise before the deadline.

-The course assesment is based on the 0 to 5 grading scale.
+The course assessment is based on the 0 to 5 grading scale.
 The final grade is calculated as the average of weekly exercise points (5 points a week, 8 weeks in total).
 Grades from individual exercises aren't rounded, but the possible rounding is done only once the final grade is calculated.
-At least 8 exercise points is required for a passing grade.
+At least 8 exercise points are required for a passing grade.

 ```java
 // totalExercisePoints = week1Points + ... + week8Points